What is a Consumer Proposal?

-Basically, a consumer proposal is a contract that's negotiated with your creditors on your behalf, by a consumer proposal administrator (also called a bankrutpcy trustee).
+A consumer proposal is an arrangement that's negotiated with your creditors through a consumer proposal administrator (who is a licensed bankruptcy trustee).
 A legally binding agreement is put in place to arrange for a partial repayment of your total unsecured debt owing.
-You'll pay portion of what you owe, and your creditors will agree to ignore the balance owing.
+You'll pay a portion of what you owe, and your creditors will agree to forgive the balance.

-There's no need to hesitate; very often your first appointment costs you nothing, and you'll walk away with trusted advice from a professional the area of personal debt reduction.
+There's no need to hesitate; very often your first appointment is free and you'll walk away with trusted advice from a professional in the area of personal debt reduction.

-Consider these 5 main benefits to a consumer proposal
+Consider these 5 main benefits of a consumer proposal

 - Most wage garnishments cease immediately